 STANDARD AND MANNER OF PERFORMANCE

-Contractor shall perform its obligations under this Contract in accordance with the highest standards of care, skill and diligence in Contractor’s industry, trade, or profession.
+Contractor shall perform its obligations under this Contract in accordance with the customary standards of care, skill and diligence in Contractor’s industry, trade, or profession.

 LICENSES, PERMITS, AND OTHER AUTHORIZATIONS

 Contractor shall secure, prior to the Effective Date, and maintain at all times during the term of this Contract, at its sole expense, all licenses, certifications, permits, and other authorizations required to perform its obligations under this Contract, and shall ensure that all employees, agents and Subcontractors secure and maintain at all times during the term of their employment, agency or subcontract, all license, certifications, permits and other authorizations required to perform their obligations in relation to this Contract.